Fra\"{i}ss\'e theory in operator algebras: Connections with Ramsey theory

 In this section we review the continuous version of the KPT correspondence (\cite{KPT}), and we see how this was applied to study the automorphisms of some of the \Fraisse limits described in \S\ref{s.fa}, summarising some of the results of \cite{BartosovaRamsey1} and \cite{BartosovaRamsey2}.

-The main idea is the following: if $\mathcal K$ is a \Fraisse class of finitely-generated structures with \Fraisse limit $M$, then Ramsey theoretic properties of $\mathcal K$ correspond to dynamical information about the group $\Aut(M)$.
-As any Polish group can be seen as the automorphism group of a \Fraisse limit (in an appropriately defined language, see \cite[Theorem 2.4.5]{Gao} and \cite[Theorem 6]{Melleray.Hjorth}), \Fraisse theory has the potential of accessing certain dynamic information for every Polish group.
+The main idea is the following: if $\mathcal K$ is a \Fraisse class of finitely-generated structures with \Fraisse limit $M$, then Ramsey theoretic properties of $\mathcal K$ correspond to dynamical informations about the group $\Aut(M)$.
+As any Polish group can be seen as the automorphism group of a \Fraisse limit (in an appropriately defined language, see \cite[Theorem 2.4.5]{Gao} and \cite[Theorem 6]{Melleray.Hjorth}, but also \cite[Chapter 5]{ThesisKaichouh}), \Fraisse theory has the potential of accessing certain dynamical features of Polish groups.

 \begin{definition} A Polish group $G$ is \emph{extremely amenable} if every continuous action of $G$ on a compact metric space $X$ has a fixed point. \end{definition}